shellieD/get-ducked/README.md

 5. Change the current working directory to the location where you want the cloned directory to be made.

 6. Type git clone, and then paste the URL you copied in Step 3.

+This project uses Stripe as a payment provider -
+1. Create a stripe account at stripe.com
+2. Choose developer account to gain access to the api keys required to run the payment processes
+3. Once you have successfully created your stripe account:
+- Copy the stripe public key, stripe secret key and stripe webhook key into your env.py file and into heroku config vars
+- Configure the settings file to find the variables required by stripe.

+For more information on how to set up stripe with Django, please refer to the [Stripe Documentation](www.stripe.com).

 ## Credits